 —The Fellowship on Broadway

 Following 9 a.m.
-Bible study, The Fellowship on Broadway service with a band begins at 10:30 a.m. in Room 300 in the East Building while the Chapel in under construction.
+Bible study, The Fellowship on Broadway service with a band begins at 10:30 a.m. in the Chapel.
 This service, is more modern and informal in nature.
 The music is led by a gifted worship team using contemporary hymn arrangements and new songs of praise, followed by a biblically-based message proclaiming the Word of God.
-We look forward to the grand opening of our Chapel in August.

 At the conclusion of worship, stop by the Welcome Center on your way out to meet our pastor, Dr. Frank R. Lewis, other staff and church members, and discover opportunities within the church.